Structural and cohesion funds/ESIF

 • alternative project appraisal techniques; project quality standards, 2021-2027

 The course will present principles, methods and criteria which can be used by public decision-makers.
-It will help them to better understand what information is required in order to assess the financial and economic viability of an investment project, and so make the best co-financing decisions in 2021–2027.
+It will help you to better understand what information is required to assess the financial and economic viability of an investment project and so make the best co-financing decisions in 2021–2027 and beyond.

-Key elements will be practised during workshops with the direct involvement of our EC, EIB and academic experts.
-We will clarify when and how to use CBA in the 2021-2027 period.
+Key elements will be practised during workshops with the direct involvement of our EC, EIB (and academic) experts.
+We will clarify when and how to use CBA, going forward.

 • Managing and audit authorities, intermediate bodies and relevant agencies, under Cohesion Policy;

-• Beneficiaries eligible for Structural Funds, the Cohesion Fund, CEF and IPA III;
+• Beneficiaries eligible for Structural Funds, the Cohesion Fund, CEF and InvestEU;

 • RRF and other actors involved in EU funding programmes and projects.